Incorrectly wearing masks and gloves may put you at risk of catching coronavirus

-SALEM, Ohio (WKBN) – Wearing a mask and gloves can help protect you and others against COVID-19, but only if you wear them correctly.
+SALEM, Ohio (WYTV) – Wearing a mask and gloves can help protect you and others against COVID-19, but only if you wear them correctly.

 A local doctor and tattoo artist have been trained in the proper use of personal protective equipment (PPE).